godotengine/godot-docs/development/compiling/compiling_for_ios.rst

 Requirements
 ------------

--  SCons (you can get it from macports, you should be able to run ``scons`` in a terminal when installed)
+-  SCons 3.0+ (you can install it via Homebrew or Macports, you should be able to run ``scons`` in a terminal when installed).
 -  Xcode 10.0 (or later) with the iOS (10.0) SDK and the command line tools.

 .. seealso:: For a general overview of SCons usage for Godot, see